lucasrodes/whatstk/docs/source/contribute.rst

 - Adds new functionalities of interest.
 - Does not decrease the overall project code `coverage <https://codecov.io/gh/lucasrodes/whatstk>`_.

-Note: You will need to add tests for your code.
+.. note:: You will need to add tests for your code.
 For this, you can check the current `tests <https://github.com/lucasrodes/whatstk/tree/master/tests>`_.

 ----